-Research time is charged at a basic rate of £20 per hour, due to economies of scale, larger projects will often be charged at a slightly lower hourly rate.
+Research time is charged at a basic rate of £20 per hour but, due to economies of scale, larger projects will often be charged at a slightly lower hourly rate.

-Research reports are usually provided as Word documents or PDFs, with copies or photographs of relevant documents, subject to copyright.
+Research reports are usually provided electronically ss PDFs, including copies or photographs of relevant documents, subject to copyright.

-Reports can be provided electronically, in a folder or album or as a hard or soft backed book.
-Please do ask about pricing for copies of books.
+Alternatively, reports can be provided in a folder or an album.
+Reports published as a hard-backed or soft-backed book are also possible; please do ask about pricing and timescales for books.

 Trace your British or Irish family backwards in time from what you know (however little that might be) to the beginning of the nineteenth century, often earlier.
 Learn more about their occupations; discover how the lives of your ancestors may have shaped your own.
 Forward reconstruction (tracing descendants of an individual) is also possible.